NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

 # Manual Dataset Series (in beta)

+Manual dataset series allows you to periodically ingest non-service (i.e data not originated on our services) generated data into ETL.
 Many users of Nubank's data platform need to get slowly changing adhoc data into the ETL.
-The traditional way to do this was to create a new StaticOp every time you need to update data.
-This is very cumbersome.

 A new alternative (in beta) is to use the [dataset series abstraction](/etl_users/dataset_series.md) to manually add new Parquet files to the ETL.

-## How does it work?
+## How does it work

 Standard event-based dataset series take a bunch of kafka messages (with the same schema), put them in an avro, and append that as a new dataset in a dataset series.